ruggeri/tech-notes/randos/peripherals/usb.md

 DisplayPort 1.2 (from 2010) does 5.4 Gbps per lane (this is called HBR2).
 So two HBR2 lanes (10.8 Gbps) is not enough for 4K@60Hz.
-DisplayPort 1.3/1.4 (from 2014/2016) does 8.1 Gbps (this is called HBR3), so we get close with two HBR3 lanes (16.2Gbps), but not enough for 4K@60Hz.
+DisplayPort 1.3/1.4 (from 2014/2016) does 8.1 Gbps (this is called HBR3), so two HBR3 lanes do 16.2Gbps.
+That is above some of the bandwidth numbers needed for 4K@60Hz, but below others...

+But Wikipedia makes an essential note.
+HBR (2.7Gbps), HBR2 (5.4Gbps), and HBR3 (8.1Gbps) all use **8b/10b** encoding.
+That means that only 80%
+of the bandwidth transmits data; the other 20% is encoding overhead.
+Thus 2 lanes of HBR3 do not really give 16.2Gbps; they give 12.96Gbps.
+That cannot do 10-bit uncompressed 4k@60Hz.

-Note that even though a USB-C lane can do 10Gbps, DisplayPort under-utilizes the channel when it repurposes the USB-C lane as HBR2 or HRB3.
+Note that even though a _single_ USB-C lane can do 10Gbps, DisplayPort under-utilizes the channel when it repurposes the USB-C lane as HBR2 or HRB3.